nhance/baseball-stats/README.md

-baseball-stats: A sample rails app
+baseball-stats: A sample ruby gem
 ==============

 **Overview:**  Write an application